jina-ai/finetuner/docs/tasks/text-to-text.md

 (text-to-text)=
-# BERT for text to text search
+# Text-to-Text Search via BERT

 Searching large amounts of text documents with text queries is a very popular use-case, so of course Finetuner enables you to accomplish this easily.